polkadot-developers/substrate-docs/content/md/en/docs/tutorials/connect-other-chains/rococo-slot.md

 ## Before you begin

-As Rococo is a shared testnet, you will need to [prepare some keys](#setup-a-wallet), [acquire a Rococo `ParaID`](#acquire-a-paraid) and configure your parachain beyond what is needed for local testing.
+Because Rococo is a shared test network, this tutorial requires additional steps to prepare your environment that aren't required for local testing.
-You will also need to:

-1. Complete the [trusted network tutorial](/tutorials/get-started/trusted-network/), to understand custom keys chain spec modifications we need.
-1. [Setup a wallet](#setup-a-wallet) for `ROC` tokens and ensure you have your seed words backed up!
+Before you begin, verify the following:

+- You know how to generate and modify chain specification files as described in [Add trusted nodes](/tutorials/get-started/trusted-network/).
+- You know how to generate and store keys using one of the methods described in [Add trusted nodes](/tutorials/get-started/trusted-network/).
-1. Complete the [parachain tutorial](/tutorials/connect-other-chains/parachain) and **test your parachain on your locally** before you attempt _anything on Rococo_!
+- You have completed the [parachain tutorial](/tutorials/connect-other-chains/local-parachain/) and tested a parachain on your local computer.

-## Setup a wallet
+## Set up a wallet

-To perform any action on Rococo, you need `ROC` tokens.
+To perform any action on Rococo, you need ROC tokens.
-To store these, you need a wallet, as we will _not_ be able to use [development keys and accounts](/reference/command-line-tools/subkey/#predefined-accounts-and-keys).
+To store these, you need a Substrate compatible cryptocurrency wallet.
+For this operations in any public setting, you can not use [development keys and accounts](/reference/command-line-tools/subkey/#predefined-accounts-and-keys).
+There are many options available for setting up wallet account.
+For information about some of these options, see the [Build wallets](https://wiki.polkadot.network/docs/build-wallets) on the Polkadot wiki.
-There are many options, a few are described on the [Polkadot Wiki](https://wiki.polkadot.network/docs/build-wallets), and if you are just getting started, the [`polkadot-js` extension](https://github.com/polkadot-js/extension) is suggested.
+If you are just getting started, you can use the [`polkadot-js` extension](https://github.com/polkadot-js/extension).
-Once you have an account, make sure you **back up your seed phrase** and make note of **the `accountID`** that is using the default 42 [SS58 prefix](/reference/glossary/#ss58-address-format) for use with Rococo.
+After you have an account, be sure to:
+- Back up your secret seed phrase.
+- Make note of your `accountID` that is using the default 42 [SS58 prefix](/reference/glossary/#ss58-address-format) for use with Rococo.

-To acquire `ROC`, join the [Rococo faucet matrix channel](https://matrix.to/#/#rococo-faucet:matrix.org) and use the `!drip <accountID>` command in the faucet channel to get 100 `ROC` in your wallet.
+To acquire ROC, join the [Rococo faucet matrix channel](https://matrix.to/#/#rococo-faucet:matrix.org) and use the `!drip <accountID>` command in the faucet channel to get 100 ROC in your wallet.

-## Acquire a `ParaID`
+## Acquire a ParaID

-With a minimal 5 `ROC` free balance, register as a parathread on Rococo:
+With a minimal 5 ROC free balance, register as a parathread on Rococo:

 1. Go to [the Polkadot-JS Apps](https://polkadot.js.org/apps/?rpc=wss%3A%2F%2Frococo-rpc.polkadot.io#/parachains/parathreads) parathreads section for Rococo.